 An essential aspect of the current economic malaise lies in an inherent weakness in loan demand.
 While the reduction in the RRR may ostensibly increase bank liquidity, the reality is more complex.
 The prime lending rate lingers around 5%, and persistent deflationary pressures have instilled a sense of caution among households and businesses.
 Reluctant to incur new debt, consumers and companies are hesitant to borrow— a reticence exacerbated by falling property prices that continue to erode consumer confidence.

-The sector, historically a critical driver of China’s economic growth, finds itself in turmoil.
+The real estate sector, historically a critical driver of China’s economic growth, finds itself in turmoil.
 The ongoing pressure on property prices raises additional worries about the overarching economic conditions and consumer sentiment.
 The impending risk of a prolonged slump in this sector could have cascading effects on the broader economy.

 Government Constraints and the Path Forward